Stevenfavour/Linuxfundametal0/README22.md

 The image above shows and verifies this operation.

 Upon comparison with the previous stop operation, we see under the status column the difference.
-The previous stop operation indicates the time of the exit while the current restart operation shows the up time, meaning how long it has been running since the restart.
+The previous stop operation indicates the time of the exit, while the current restart operation shows the up time, meaning how long it has been running since the restart.

 #### Removing the container